Medical Faculty Development/Continuing Medical Education

 Center faculty have been involved both as participants and as leaders in UVA’s Leadership in Academic Matters (LAM).
 LAM is a university-wide program designed to develop, inspire, and reward faculty who have demonstrated leadership characteristics and future potential within the University.

-Center director, physician, and poet Daniel Becker, leads writing workshops for health professionals in several venues.
+Retired Center director, physician, and poet Daniel Becker, leads writing workshops for health professionals in several venues.
 He teaches a week-long summer writing workshop for doctors, nurses, physician assistants, ethicists, and others at the annual Taos Writing Retreat for Health Professionals.
 Here at UVA he annually teaches a four-week reflective writing course for School of Medicine faculty and housestaff in which participants explore the use of reflective writing as a “means of appreciating the tragedy and comedy of clinical practice and becoming better physicians.”